All Episodes

 Yeah, hi.

-I've had it for almost uh 20 years.
+I've had it for almost 20 years.

-Why are you gonna lose it?
+Why are you going to lose it?

-Because my because of Obamacare.
+Because of Obamacare.

-But what specifically about it?
+But what specifically about it is, is it the cost?

 Is it not covered?

-Is it a pre existing condition?
+Is it a pre-existing condition?

-What why are you losing it?
+Why are you losing it?

 Everyone that works for my boss.